kwight/debut/readme.txt

 == Browser Support ==

 Chrome, Firefox, Safari and IE9+ are supported.
-IE7 and IE8 are not supported, but receive occasional attention as second-class citizens.
+IE7 and IE8 are not supported, but receive attention as second-class citizens.

 == Changelog ==

 More detail on the theme [commit page](https://github.com/kwight/debut/commits?page=1).

+= 1.5 =

+* Enhancement: theme customizer with real-time preview
+* Enhancement: added three widget areas to the footer
+* Enhancement: added French translation and POT file for additional languages
+* Enhancement: styled WPML language switcher in top right corner
+* Enhancement: excerpts, if present, will be used on index pages
+* Bug fix: plenty of styling and formatting fixes

 = 1.0.4 =